-The first Craft Lake City festival was held in Salt Lake City at the Gallivan Center on August 8, 2009.
-It featured over 65 crafters and artists specializing in items such as silk-screened posters, reconstructed clothing, knitted items and jewelry, along with live entertainment provided by local Salt Lake bands, and boasted 3,000 attendees.
-Since then, Craft Lake has expanded to become the state’s largest, local-centric DIY arts festival, with over 200 local artisans, two stages for musical and dance performances, and local food vendors, hosting over 40,000 attendees and expanding to two days in 2013.
+The first Craft Lake City DIY Festival was held as a one-day event in Salt Lake City at the Gallivan Center on August 8, 2009.
+It featured 72 artisans specializing in items such as silk-screened posters, reconstructed clothing, knitted items and jewelry, along with live entertainment provided by local Salt Lake bands, and boasted 2,500 attendees.
+Since then, Craft Lake City has expanded the DIY Festival to become the state’s largest, local-centric, two-day arts festival, with over 200 local artisans, a STEM (Science, Technology, Engineering, Math) Building, two stages for musical and dance performances, local food vendors, food trucks and hosting over 40,000 festival attendees.

 For 2015 sponsorship inquiries, please click here.